atmarko/homework/README.md

 # SFA Homework related
-**This is the repository created for SFA Academy homework tracking purposes**
+**This is the repository created for SF Academy homework tracking purposes**